 - Check for an oil leak. - Then check the oil level.
-If necessary, add the recommended oil (page 98) to the upper level mark.
-If you must leave your motorcycle to get oil, secure it as much as possible. - After adding oil, start the engine, and check that the low oil pressure indicator goes off.
+If necessary, add the recommended oil (page 116) to the upper level mark.
+If you must leave your motorcycle to get oil, secure it as much as possible. - After adding oil, start the engine, and check that the low oil pressure indicator and warning indicator go off.
 Check for a possible leak.

-If the indicator goes off and there is no leak - resume riding.
+If the indicators go off and there is no leak - resume riding.
 If there is a leak - do not ride the motorcycle until the leak is repaired by a Honda dealer.